 Life sciences takes in a range of subjects, from forestry to biotechnology.
 A full list of degrees and what you can do with them appears below.

-Graduates of life science degrees go on to work in a variety of fields.
+Graduates of life sciences degrees go on to work in a variety of fields.
 Many jobs directly use life science research and knowledge, such as roles in pharmaceutical companies, environmental work and even forensic science.

 Best universities worldwide

-Top 5 universities for life sciences degrees
+Top five universities for life sciences degrees

 As is the case at many US colleges, undergraduates at Harvard University have the opportunity to take a variety of different courses before declaring a major subject.